Thesis title: Making the Third Mission possible: Investigating academic staff experiences of Community-engaged Learning

 Responsible for the operational management of the University's International Foundation Programme in the College of Arts, Humanities and Social Science.

-(Expected 2021) Doctor of Education (EdD), University of Edinburgh
+2023 Doctor of Education (EdD), University of Edinburgh (Passed with minor corrections)

 September 2019 - 2nd European Conference on Service-Learning in Higher Education, Antwerp, Belgium